GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Trek infrastructure intersection margin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This setting defines the maximum distance (in meters) within which infrastructure is considered related to treks.
-Works only without dynamic segmentation (``TREKKING_TOPOLOGY_ENABLED = False``).
+Works only on objects that are not coupled to the path network.

 .. md-tab-set::
     :name: trek-infrastructure-intersection-margin-tabs